 INS.SLIT.WID (P2PP: Entrance slit width) determines the slit width in ".
-Recommended value is 0.2-0.4" with AO.
-Without AO, the optimal S/N is obtained with a slit width equal to the seeing, however, a value larger than 0.4"is not recommended, as a large fraction of the spectral range can be affected by vignetting or lack of reproducibility (see §8.4).
+Recommended value is 0.2 - 0.4" with AO.
+Without AO, the optimal S/N is obtained with a slit width equal to the seeing, however, a value larger than 0.4"is not recommended, as a large fraction of the spectral range can be affected by vignetting, lack of reproducibility or contamination from other orders (see §8.4).
 A value of 0.2" gives the highest resolution.
+A waiver is needed for SM OBs for slit widths wider than 0.4 arcseconds.